When Warm Metal is put into Colder Water, what Final Temperature Results?

 Back to Thermochemistry Menu

 These problems are exactly like mixing two amounts of water, with one small exception: the specific heat values on the two sides of the equation will be different.
-The water value will remain at 4.18, but the value for the metal will be different.
+The water specific heat will remain at 4.184, but the value for the metal will be different.
 These values are tabulated and lists of selected values are in most textbooks.

 First some discussion, then the solution.
 Forgive me if the points seem obvious: